ChameleonCloud/docs/source/getting-started/index.rst

 .. image:: ../_static/imgs/getting_started/project-members-section.png

+If you want to join an existing Chameleon project, you will need to join an existing project.
+There are three ways to add a user to a project.

+#.
+The project PI/manager adds your username or email directly
+#.
+The project PI/manager sends you an invitation (automatic if the email from above doesn't exist in our system yet)
+#. the project PI/manager shares an invite link with you, which sends a join request for a project when you click it

-If you want to join an existing Chameleon project, you will need to ask the PI or a manager of the project to add your username.
-You can find your username in `your Chameleon profile <https://www.chameleoncloud.org/user/profile/>`_ - it is also displayed in the top-right corner when you are logged in.
-You will receive an email with an invitation link to join the project.
-Once you have joined the project, you will then be able to use the compute allocation to make resource reservations.
+To find your username, go to `your Chameleon profile page
+<https://www.chameleoncloud.org/user/profile/>`_ - it is also displayed in the
+top-right corner when you are logged in.
+Once you join a project, you will then be able to use the project's compute allocation to make resource reservations.

 Read more about :ref:`user management <manage-users>` on Chameleon.